Kia Optima Hybrid Insurance Rates

 Rates are averaged for all Kia Optima Hybrid models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for More Affordable Kia Optima Hybrid Insurance
+How to Find More Affordable Kia Optima Hybrid Insurance

-The list below is a summary of the primary concepts that were raised in the charts and tables above.
+The next list is a summary of the material that was touched on in this article.

-- Drivers considered higher risk who have multiple accidents or major violations could be forced to pay on average $1,570 more every year for car insurance
+- Drivers considered higher risk who have multiple accidents or major violations pay on average $1,510 more every year to buy Kia Optima Hybrid insurance

 Rate Tables and Charts